HagerAbouelnaga/DESeq2_RNAseq_Pipeline/README.md

 ## Gene Filtering and Ranking

-Significant genes are identified based on adjusted p-value (padj < 0.05).
+Significant genes are identified based on adjusted p-value (padj < 0.05) thresholds.

-Genes are further categorized into:
+Genes are further classified into:
 - Upregulated genes (log2FoldChange > 0)
 - Downregulated genes (log2FoldChange < 0)

-Top genes can be extracted and ranked based on fold change or statistical significance.
+Top genes are extracted and ranked based on fold change or statistical significance.

 ## Example Output